Owner-Occupier Commercial Property Loans

 Owner-Occupier Commercial Property Loan Features

-Loan feature, security and potential tax advantages for business owner-occupiers
+Loan structure, repayment options, security and potential tax advantages for business owner-occupiers

 Principal & Interest vs Interest-Only

-As an owner-occupier, most lenders prefer principal & interest repayments since you’re building equity in your business asset.
-However, interest-only periods (1-5 years) are available during expansion phases or seasonal downturns.
-Unlike investors who get ongoing interest-only terms, owner-occupiers typically transition to P&I to build equity.
+As an owner-occupier, most lenders prefer principal and interest repayments since you're building equity in your business asset.
+However, we regularly arrange interest-only periods (typically 1–5 years) for clients going through expansion phases or seasonal downturns.
+Unlike investors who often get ongoing interest-only terms, we find that owner-occupiers generally transition to P&I to build equity over time.
+As a result, our clients own their premises outright faster — and their total interest cost is significantly lower.

 Offset Accounts for Business Cash Flow

-Many owner-occupier loans include loan offset facilities linking to your business operating account.
-Park your working capital to reduce interest daily while maintaining instant access for wages, suppliers, and operations.
-Every dollar in offset saves interest at loan rates – effectively earning tax-free revenue on your business reserves.
+Many owner-occupier loans include offset facilities that link directly to your business operating account.
+In effect, every dollar sitting in offset reduces the interest charged on your loan daily — while you still maintain instant access for wages, suppliers, and operations.
+To illustrate, we often show our clients that $200,000 held in offset on a 7% loan saves approximately $14,000 per year in interest.
+That's essentially tax-free revenue on your business reserves.

 Redraw for Business Investment

-Built-up equity becomes your business growth fund.
-Redraw facilities let you access extra repayments for equipment purchases, fit-outs, or expansion without new loan applications.
-Owner-occupiers get unlimited free redraws with most lenders – investors often face restrictions.
+As you pay down your loan, built-up equity becomes your business growth fund.
+Specifically, redraw facilities let you access extra repayments for fit-outs, or expansion — all without submitting a new loan application.
+Furthermore, we ensure our owner-occupier clients get unlimited free redraws where possible, whereas investors often face restrictions or fees on the same feature.

 Flexible Repayment Schedules

-Align loan repayments with your business cash flow – weekly, fortnightly, or monthly options available.
-Seasonal businesses can structure higher repayments during peak periods, lower during quiet months.
-Make unlimited extra repayments without penalty on variable rates.
+We can align your loan repayments with your business cash flow — weekly, fortnightly, or monthly options are generally available.
+This is especially valuable for our seasonal business clients, who we help structure higher repayments during peak periods and lower repayments during quieter months.
+What's more, most variable rate owner-occupier loans allow unlimited extra repayments without penalty, so you can accelerate your payoff when cash flow permits.

 Limited Personal Guarantees

-Strong established businesses may avoid personal property guarantees, limiting exposure to just the business premises.
-Director guarantees typically capped at 20-30% of loan value rather than unlimited.
-Medical and professional practices often qualify for guarantee waivers entirely.
+Strong established businesses may avoid personal property guarantees entirely, limiting exposure to just the business premises.
+In most cases, we negotiate director guarantees capped at 20–30% of loan value rather than unlimited.
+Additionally, we find that medical and professional practices often qualify for guarantee waivers, which means your personal home stays protected even if the business encounters difficulties.

 Business Assets as Additional Security

-Unlike investors, owner-occupiers can leverage existing business assets – equipment, fit-out, goodwill – to achieve higher LVRs or better rates.
-Your business track record becomes security, not just the property.
+Unlike investors, our owner-occupier clients can leverage existing business assets — such as equipment, fit-out, and goodwill — to achieve higher LVRs or better rates.
+In other words, we present your business track record and asset base as part of the security picture, not just the property itself.
+Consequently, well-established businesses with strong balance sheets can often secure terms that a pure property investor simply cannot access.

 Renovation & Fit-out Funding